 Clothing brands that utilize hemp in their designs are creating jobs, which has a positive impact on the economy.

 A few of fashion’s most popular hemp wear brands include the following.

 Nomads Hemp Wear has specialized in sustainable fabrics for 14 years.
 Combining fashion with an eco-friendly company mission, the company offers a wide variety of clothing items, including those made from specially fabricated hemp blends.

 Founded in 1995, Hempest is among the most successful companies committed to eco-friendly products like hemp.
 Hempest currently boasts the largest selection of hemp items, sourced from different locations throughout the globe.
 All fabrics and dyes are Oeko-Tex certified.

 Outerwear brand Patagonia is one of the most famous brands to carry organically grown hemp products.
 The company creates clothing with 100% hemp or blends it with fibers such as organic cotton, recycled polyester and spandex to create stylish clothing primed for adventure.

 Giorgio Armani’s decision to showcase hemp on the runway brought new attention to the versatile fiber.
 Hemp shirts, sweaters and a three-button suit were included in the company’s Emporio Armani collection, putting a high-fashion twist on a timeless material with exceptional potential.

 While hemp dominated several industries decades ago, current laws and regulations have made it more difficult for companies to utilize hemp in their products.
 For this reason, and many others, it is important to raise awareness about the benefits of hemp and its many uses and to recognize the differences of hemp vs marijuana.
-Some of these additional uses include natural medicine, skincare products and more.
 If you have been seeking an eco-friendly alternative that carries endless potential, hemp may be the answer.